 If you are a council tenant, any housing benefit you are entitled to will be transferred direct to your housing account on a weekly basis.

-If you are a private tenant then housing benefit is usually paid by BACS into your bank or building society account, fortnightly in arrears.
-To avoid delays in paying your housing benefit please complete your account details on your claim form.
-If you change your bank account in the future you will need to complete a new BACS form (click here to download a BACs form).
-If you experience any difficulties please contact the council for further advice on telephone number 01524 582965.
+If you are a private tenant then housing benefit is usually paid directly into your bank or building society account, fortnightly in arrears.
+To avoid delays in paying your housing benefit please complete your bank account details on your claim form.

 Housing benefit will only be paid to your landlord if you are likely to have difficulty managing your financial affairs or if it is unlikely you will pay your rent.
-For further information please refer to the Safeguard Policy under downloads at the right hand side of this page.
-If you think this applies then please contact the benefits team on 01524 582965 or download the form to request to pay landlord and the accompanying guidance notes, from the list of downloads at the right hand side of this page.
+If you think this applies then please contact us or complete and return a request to pay landlord form.

-If you are in arrears of rent equivalent to 8 weeks or more than we will send the housing benefit to your landlord whether or not you have given consent.
+If you are in arrears of rent equivalent to eight weeks or more than we will send the housing benefit to your landlord whether or not you have given consent.

-If housing benefit is paid to your landlord then the payments will be issued by BACs four weekly in arrears.
+If housing benefit is paid to your landlord then the payments will be issued by bank transfer four-weekly in arrears.

-If you have received a decision about housing benefit and you think the decision is wrong, you can ask us to explain it or request a written statement of reasons.
-If you still think it is wrong after we have explained it to you, you can ask us to look at it again or you can appeal against some decisions.
-If you appeal, an independent tribunal will decide if the decision is wrong.
+If you have received a decision about housing benefit and you think the decision is wrong, you can ask us to explain it, look at it again, or appeal to an independent tribunal.

-If you are a private tenant and change your bank account you will need to complete a new BACS (click here to download a BACS form).
+If you are a private tenant and change your bank account you will need to complete a new bank details form:

 You may lose any increase in benefit that may be due to you if you do not tell us about changes of circumstance quickly.

-- in person at Lancaster or Morecambe Town Hall from 9.00am to 5.00pm from Monday to Friday
+- In person at Lancaster or Morecambe Town Hall from 9am to 5pm from Monday to Friday

 An overpayment is where you have been paid more housing benefit than you are entitled to.
 Overpayments usually happen where there has been a change in circumstances for you or a member of your household.